 Bringing an ancient learning method back into the 21st century, Flashcard+ is perhaps the best flashcards app you can find at the moment.
 You can create your own flashcard decks consisting of as many cards as you want, free of charge.
 There are also a number of default decks which test you on things like state capitals and math facts.
 And if you’re in a study group, you can share these decks with your peers.
 Check if your college or university already uses this app.

 Before school even begins, you will want to start by getting yourself organized.
 Keep your courses, school work, grades, to-dos, teacher information, and more right at your fingertips with iHomework.
 The app is integrated with Questia, a library that provides you with a wealth of material for researching purposes.
 Sync information between your iPhone, iPod, iPad, and Mac with this useful app.
-In addition, iCloud support is available for those using iOS 6.

 For students headed to college, grades are everything.
 And good study habits in high school will carry over into college.